-So, if someone says “this thing is critical to boosting immunity so that you will never get the COVID-19,” your first question must be “which of the thousands of different parts of our immune system is boosted?”
+So, if someone says “This thing is critical to boosting immunity so that you will never get COVID-19,” your first question must be “Which of the thousands of different parts of our immune system is boosted?”
 They almost never are able to answer that question.

 I doubt that they will have that.

 Because I’m claiming that the immune system is incredibly complex, I’m going to bore you with an extremely condensed version of Immunology 101.
 So, I’m going to take a deep breath and write!

 Part 1.
 The innate immune system – This part of the immune system includes its ability to prevent or detect foreign material, then eliminate it without an antigen- or pathogen-specific physiological response of the body.
 It is the body’s quick and initial general response to disease-causing organisms (pathogens) that invade our body.

 The innate response works in one of two ways: first, it directly prevents an infection, such as the skin blocking bacteria from entering the bloodstream.
 And second, it delays the invasion sufficiently for the slower but more effective and selective adaptive Immune system to activate its response to the pathogens.

 But the innate immune system isn’t a simple thing, it is extremely complex, consisting of:

 - Anatomical barriers – These consist of physical barriers.
 One of the best examples is the skin itself, which is impermeable to pathogens providing defenses like a solid wall.
 There are many other examples that are very apparent like hairs in the nose, or mucous.

 - Inflammation – This response includes the symptoms we associate with inflammation – fever, swelling, increased blood flow, repair of damaged tissue, and removal of foreign and dead tissue.